maxludden/supergene-v2/books/book05/md/chapter-1829.md

 “You leave first,” Black Steel insisted, continuing to wave his knife.

-“F*ck no!”
+“Fuck no!”
 Han Sen slashed, cutting through a number of knives that were about to skewer his head.

 *Boom!*